How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Introduction

 A key detail of the rules is how many cards to lay out.
-For SET, the official rules for the standard game state that you lay out $12$ cards to begin.
-In order to analyze the gameplay for various sizes of starting layouts in SET, expected value computations have been used to determine the average number of SETs in a $k$-card layout, and computer trials to approximate the probability of a SET in a random $k$-card layout, as the numbers are too large for brute force computions.
-(See \cite[Chapter 10]{Rosemcmahon2016joy}.)
+The official rules for SET suggest an initial 12 card layout.
+In order to determine the this number, expected value computations can been used to determine the average number of SETs in a $k$-card layout, and computer trials can be used to approximate the probability of a SET in a random $k$-card layout, as the numbers are too large for brute force computions. \cite[Chapter 10]{Rosemcmahon2016joy}.

-In the case of Quads, we are not only able to compute the exact probability of a quad in a $k$-card layout, but we can also derive this using algebraic and combinatorial arguments that shed more light on the underlying mathematical structures involved.
+In the case of Quads, we are not only able to compute the exact probability of a quad in a $k$-card layout, but we can also derive these results using algebraic and combinatorial arguments that shed light on the underlying mathematical structures.

-The main goal of this paper is to determine the equivalence classes of $k$-caps in a standard Quads deck of 64 cards.
-After classifying $k$-caps up to affine equivalence, we can count the number in each equivalence class, and then use this to compute the probability that a random $k$-card layout contains a quad.
+The main goal of this paper is to determine the affine equivalence classes of caps of size $k$ in $AG(n,2)$.
+This research was motivated by both the \emph{Cap Set} and the desire to determine how many cards to lay out in a game of Quads.
+For the latter problem, we begin by classifying caps up to affine equivalence, then count the number in each equivalence class, and use these results to compute the probability that a random $k$-card layout contains a quad.
+Our findings are summarized in Table~\ref{tab:quad-probs2}.